Coaching

 Image Source: mybodygraph.com

 #3.
-Your Client’s Determination Variable
+The Determination Variable

 Determination Variable - Human Design for Health Coaches